Jayaprakash Narayan: Early life

 Jayaprakash Narayan Srivastava was born on 11 October 1902 in the village of Sitab Diara, Chhapra district, Bengal Presidency, British India (present-day Ballia district, Uttar Pradesh, India).
 (Note: Sitabdiara is a large village straddling two states and three districts—Saran and Bhojpur in Bihar, and Ballia in Uttar Pradesh.)
 His house was near the banks of the flood-prone Ghaghara river; every time the river swelled, the house would be slightly damaged, eventually forcing the family to move a few kilometres away to a settlement that is now known as Jayaprakash Nagar, Uttar Pradesh.

 Narayan came from a Kayastha family of Srivastava clan.
 He was the fourth child of Harsu Dayal and Phul Rani Devi.
 His father was a junior official in the canal department of the state government and often toured the region.
-When Narayan was nine years old, he left his village to enrol in the seventh class of the collegiate school at Patna.
+When Narayan was nine years old, he left his village to enroll in the seventh class of the collegiate school at Patna.
 This was his first break from village life.
-Narayan stayed at Saraswati Bhawan, a student hostel where most of the boys were older than him and included some of Bihar's future leaders, such as its first chief minister Krishna Singh, his deputy Anugrah Narayan Sinha and several others who became politicians and academics.
+Narayan stayed at Saraswati Bhawan, a student hostel where most of the boys were older than him and included some of Bihar's future leaders, such as its first chief minister, Krishna Singh, his deputy Anugrah Narayan Sinha and several others who became politicians and academics.

-In October 1918, Narayan married lawyer Brajkishore Prasad's elder daughter and independence activist Prabhavati Devi.
+In October 1920, Narayan married independence activist Prabhavati Devi.
 After their wedding, because Narayan was working in Patna and it was difficult for his wife to stay with him, Mahatma Gandhi invited Prabhavati to become an inmate at Sabarmati Ashram (Ahmedabad).
 Jayaprakash, along with some friends, went to listen to Maulana Abul Kalam Azad speak about Gandhi's non-cooperation movement against the passing of the Rowlatt Act of 1919.
 Azad was a brilliant orator and his call to give up English education was "like leaves before a storm: Jayaprakash has swept away and momentarily lifted up to the skies.
 That brief experience of soaring up with the winds of a great idea left imprints on his inner being".
 Inspired by Azad's words, Jayaprakash left Bihar National College with just 20 days remaining to his examinations.
 Jayaprakash joined the Bihar Vidyapeeth, a college founded by Rajendra Prasad, and became among the first students of Gandhian Anugraha Narayan Sinha.